 #174517- If this is a Man?

 At the nursing home in Munich Aliza Kohn was attended by a new young helper Irmgard Schultz.
-Slowly Aliza was guided to her weekly shower and Irmgaard was attracted to the blue tattoo number on her arm.
-Irmgaard had tattoos too, but this one didn’t look like a decoration to be proud of.
+Slowly Aliza was guided to her weekly shower, and Irmgard was attracted to the blue tattoo number on her arm.
+Irmgard had tattoos too, but this one didn’t look like a decoration to be proud of.
 Aliza saw the wondering gaze from the girl and sighed

 “You haven’t learned about it in school?
 Would you like to know more about it”?

 Irmgard admitted.
 Aliza said that she couldn’t explain it more than she was a Holocaust survivor and everybody coming to the death camps had to have such a tattoo burnt into the arm as an identification.
 The name was not in function anymore at that place.
 Aliza, like so many other survivors, had never spoken about the horrors she had gone through, but she wanted the girl to read the books by the Italian Jew Primo Levi with the tattoo number 174517.
 That would explain it all.*

 ( * The introduction for my story about the impression of Primo Levi’s books is fiction.)

 The books are “If this is a Man, “The Truce”, “Survival in Auschwitz” and “The Reawakening.”

 Primo Levi was 24 years old in December 1943 when he and some other Italians partisan Jews were rounded up by a fascist militia in the mountains close to his hometown Turin in North Italy.
 He was then sent to Mono Witz-Buna Auschwitz III a camp where the prisoners worked themselves to death in a factory intended to produce synthetic rubber.